Crystal Red Shrimp Care Guide: What You Need to Know Before You Buy

 What type of shrimp are crystal shrimp?

-Crystal shrimp, which are selectively bred from Bee shrimp and can be identified by their bright red and white coloration, make an excellent pet choice for any enthusiast of the species.
+Crystal shrimp, which are selectively bred from Bee shrimp and is identified by their bright red and white coloration, make an excellent pet choice for any enthusiast of the species.
 Commonly referred to as ‘Crystal Red,’ these shrimps have become increasingly popular amongst keepers across the world.

 Are crystal shrimp easy to keep?